 - Lift your laptop or tablet higher to keep your face in frame.
 Learn more ways to upgrade your home teaching setup with this Edutopia blog, Smart Ways to Upgrade Your Home Teaching Setup.

 - Learn from your peers or other teachers who are technology gurus

 - Attend any relevant training on remote learning from your school or center

 - Ask for support from your school or center leaders if you are struggling

 - Find online free professional development on remote learning.
-Depending on which platform your school or program is using, choose the training that will help you learn to better navigate that platform: Google for Education , Apple Teacher, or Microsoft: Remote Teaching and Learning
+Depending on which platform your school or program is using, choose the training that will help you learn to better navigate that platform: Google for Education , Apple Teacher, or Microsoft: Remote Teaching and Learning in Office 365 Education.

 Here comes the challenge.
 You know about inclusive practices and you understand the basics of remote learning, but how can you bring those ideas together and ensure that you are promoting inclusive practices during this unique time of remote learning?
 The next sections of this tool kit will give you some guidance.